 If the nursing home staff and/or the facility itself was grossly negligent or engaged in intentional misconduct, you and your family may be able to recover punitive damages as well.
 This additional form of compensation punishes defendants for extreme acts of wrongdoing.

 Punitive damages are only awarded in certain circumstances when the evidence of gross negligence or intentional misconduct is “clear and convincing.”
-The Florida nursing home abuse attorneys at Kogan & DiSalvo will fully investigate to determine if the behavior of the defendant(s) reaches this standard.
+The Florida nursing home abuse lawyers at Kogan & DiSalvo will fully investigate to determine if the behavior of the defendant(s) reaches this standard.
 We will advocate for recovery of all of the damages you and your loved ones deserve, including economic, non-economic, and punitive damages.

 No matter their age, the death of a family member is a tragedy.
 Such a loss is particularly painful when the people to whom you entrusted your loved one’s welfare fail to provide the proper care and your relative dies as a result.